-Note 1 - Commodities received by the District in the amount of \$4,944 were of a non-monetary nature and therefore the total revenue does not agree with the financial statements by this amount.
+Note 1 - Commodities received by the District in the amount of \$5,782 were of a non-monetary nature and therefore the total revenue does not agree with the financial statements by this amount.
+These commodities are reported at fair market value.